ValveSoftware/steam-runtime/doc/possible-designs.md

     |  .  |          \- The game

-This design is used by the "Steam Linux Runtime - soldier" compatibility tool to run Proton 5.13 or later.
+This design is used by the "Steam Linux Runtime - soldier" compatibility tool to run Proton 5.13 up to 7.0, and the "Steam Linux Runtime - sniper" compatibility tool to run Proton 8.0 or later.

 This design is also used by some native Linux games, to run in the "Steam Linux Runtime - sniper" compatibility tool.
-Early adopters include Battle for Wesnoth (1.17.x branch) and Retroarch.
+Early adopters include Dota 2, Endless Sky and Retroarch.
 We expect that more native Linux games will be set up like this in future.

 This is also what the "Steam Linux Runtime" compatibility tool did